 Test Prep Insight is reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.
 Learn more

-Discover the best way to learn Spanish with these top-rated courses and programs online
+Discover the best way to learn Spanish with our reviews of the top-rated programs online

 So you want to learn to speak Spanish, but don’t know where to start?
-That’s totally understandable given the plethora of language learning apps and online programs available today, all of which claim to be the best.
+That’s totally understandable given the massive number of language learning apps and online programs available today, all of which claim to be the best.
 Luckily, our team (including a linguist and polyglot) has purchased, used and put each app through the ringer, giving them all detailed reviews and ratings.
-This guide covers the best four among the more than dozen Spanish apps we evaluated.
+This guide covers the best five among the dozen or so Spanish apps we used and reviewed.

 Why Rocket Spanish Is The Most Effective Language App

 After testing out just about language program out on the market, Rocket Spanish stands above the rest.
 To put it simply, their Spanish course is the most well-rounded and comprehensive among all those that we reviewed.

 Interactive Audio Lessons